- Written by Dr.Mehmet Demircioglu

 FUT fits fewer modern expectations because the donor cost is permanent

-For many modern patients, the donor scar is the deciding issue.
+For many patients, the donor scar is the deciding issue.

 FUT should not be recommended in a routine or automatic way.
 The reason must be clear.
-If a clinic is recommending strip surgery, the patient needs to understand exactly why that method is being chosen, and what the long-term implications are.
+If a clinic recommends strip surgery, the person needs to understand why this method is being chosen for this donor area, this hairstyle plan, and this future hair loss pattern.

 Questions to ask before agreeing to FUT